Scraping web pages with Julia and the HTTP and Gumbo packages

 Worked example

-Let’s fetch the headers from example.com.
-As mentioned earlier, because we aren’t fetching the whole page, we don’t need to use HTTP.get() (which fetches the headers and all the HTML); we can use HTTP.head() (which only fetches the headers) instead.
-We’re saving bandwidth (ours and that of the web server) this way.
+As mentioned earlier, because we aren’t fetching the whole page, we don’t need to use HTTP.get(), which fetches the headers and all the HTML.

-example_com = HTTP.head("https://example.com/")
+r = HTTP.head("https://example.com/")

 … and then we request the headers:

-headers = example_com.headers
+headers = r.headers

 This is the output I got: